Make-School-Courses/WEB-1.0-Web-Foundations/lessons/lesson-09.md

 <!-- > -->

-## Challenge - Giphy
+## Challenge - Tenor <!--15 min-->

-This challenge will be to remake the Giphy web site with JavaScript.
-Following the steps below will create a web page that loads images from the Giphy service.
+This challenge will be to remake the Tenor web site with JavaScript.
+Following the steps below will create a web page that loads images from the Tenor service.

 Create a new index.html file.
 You'll need a script tag at the bottom of the body.

 <!-- > -->

-## Handle a submit event
+### Handle a submit event

 Create a form at the top of the body to hold a search form.
 It will have an input and submit button.